Introduction

 Sample Pitch for Beginners:

-” Hi I’m just starting out as content writer, but i have written blog posts on topics Travel that you can preview here [link].
-I’d love to help you create valuable content, I’m reliable, a fast learner, and committed to your project’s.”
+”Hi.
+I’m just starting out as a content writer but I’ve written a number of blog posts about Travel and you can preview them here[link].
+If you could give me the chance to help you create value in your content, I’m reliable, I work quickly, and I will commit to your project.”

 Step 6: Do Great Work and Collect Testimonials